Aslin2004/kaiburr-task2/README.md

 - Exposed app on NodePort `30082`
 - Connected Spring Boot app with in-cluster MongoDB using service name
 - Tested with Postman (`/tasks`)
-- Attempted `/run` endpoint using Kubernetes Java client (not working due to 400 error)

 ## Screenshots